 The falling weights and their specific tonnage is significant of course because they were one of many recurring ways to terminate a Python sketch upon reaching the end of their tolerance with no discernible punchline in sight; a comedy device employed by both Spike Milligan – incidentally a major influence for the hexad – and the ‘Beatles of Comedy’ aka Monty Python.

 “Television has so many people going on and on, and all we wanted to do was shoot them – nicely, obviously, but just shut them up.
-The explosions, the sixteen-ton weight, and the man in the suit of armor hitting people with the chicken are our little protests against the way people go on and on.”
+The explosions, the sixteen-ton weight, and the man in the suit of armour hitting people with the chicken are our little protests against the way people go on and on.”

-Better still is the dropped bespectacled pink polkadot elephant you’ll encounter on a later level, amongst a host of other none too subtle sketch bookends.
+Better still is the dropped bespectacled pink polka-dot elephant you’ll encounter on a later level, amongst a host of other none too subtle sketch bookends.
 The exception to the rule is the ‘Restaurant’ skit, which does have a traditional punchline, that’s swiftly booed into a scene transition by the canned audience.
 This is the silliest paragraph I’ve ever been in.
 Shall we stop it?

 Reaching the end of your hazardous jaunt, you arrive on a conveyor belt where a giant seaside amusements style grabby hand detaches your head from your torso and grafts it onto the first of your surrogate bodies – Eric the halibut.
-Extendo-arms interfering with people are a running theme in Gilliam’s alternative animated universe so naturally are a prominent plot progressor in the game.
+Extendo-arms interfering with people are a running theme in Gilliam’s alternative animated universe so naturally, are a prominent plot progressor in the game.

-A mechanical assembly line prodder unceremoniously shunts you into a series of water-filled tunnels serving as the backdrop for the first shoot ’em up stage.
+A mechanical assembly line prodder unceremoniously shunts you into a series of water-filled tunnels serving as the backdrop for the first shoot ’em upstage.
 Firing an infinite supply of fishy bullets (clones of Marcel Proust’s pet haddock by any chance?) at a menagerie of opponents you set about gathering the necessary comestibles.

 Any aquatic craniate related shenanigans will have been inspired by the 1970 ‘Fish Licence’ sketch from series 2 episode 10, or ‘The Fish-Slapping Dance’ that aired the following year (series 3 episode 2).
-We might also have expected to see an eel or two – after all a hovercraft will only harbour so many before they inevitably spill out and escape into an Amiga game near you.
+We might also have expected to see an eel or two – after all, a hovercraft will only harbour so many before they inevitably spill out and escape into an Amiga game near you.
 Where’s the ‘How to Identify Different Types of Fish From Pixel Art Computer Game Graphics’ guide when you need one?

-What follows is a mélange of the most notable visual gags from Flying Circus, anything and everything that would translate to the digital medium without the need for extensive explanation or knowledge of the inspiration from which they are drawn.
+What follows is a melange of the most notable visual gags from Flying Circus, anything and everything that would translate to the digital medium without the need for extensive explanation or knowledge of the inspiration from which they are drawn.
 These are largely thought to be the work of Terry Jones and Michael Palin.
 John Cleese, the sadly late Graham Chapman and Eric Idle leaned more towards verbose wordplay and abusive confrontation; concepts that would have been more challenging to imitate in a computer game.

 “Most of the sketches with heavy abuse were Graham’s and mine, anything that started with a slow pan across countryside and impressive music was Mike and Terry’s, and anything that got utterly involved with words and disappeared up any personal orifice was Eric’s”